Zoom on the Honda EG2800i

 The Honda EG2800i has a conventional, open frame design, of the following dimensions: L16.9 x W17.6 x H18.9 in, which offers support and allows it to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+This type of design is ideal for tough environments and heavy outdoor use.

 The EG2800i's dry weight of 67.5 lbs lets you use its power anywhere needed.
 Moreover, its open frame design makes it incredibly easy to grab the frame in order to change its location.

 It is also possible to purchase the official wheel kit (opens in a new tab) to help you transport the EG2800i more easily.